-Through real world best practices, part 3 – the final chapter in this three-part series – highlights a few “how to” steps on overcoming barriers and become less of a Pain In The Ass (PITA) to your customers.
+Through real world best practices, part 3 – the final chapter in this three-part series – highlights a few “how to” steps on overcoming barriers and become less of a Pain In The Ass (PITA) call center to your customers.
 It begins with four vital questions…

 Step 1: Answer some questions.

 According to W. Edwards Deming, the father of the quality evolution, “workforces are only responsible for 15% of mistakes, where the system desired by management is responsible for 85% of the unintended consequences. ” In other words, 85% of a worker’s effectiveness is entirely out of his or her control!
 It’s rather unfortunate that it is the 15% that is under workers’ control that call centers tend to focus on through quality monitoring efforts, Voice of the Customer programs, mystery shopping and the like.

 A well-designed, well-executed quality program will provide a holistic view of your organization’s strengths and opportunities by answering ALL four of the vital questions:

 - How are we—as an organization—doing at representing our company to its customers?

 - What can we—as an organization—do to improve?

 - How are you—as an individual agent—doing at representing our company to its customers?

 - What can we—as a management team—do to help you improve?